BlakeScala/portfolio/README.md

 ## Description

 _This is a basic landing page for my web programming portfolio.
-It gives info about me and projects I'm working on and gives links to contact me._
+It gives info about me and projects I'm working on and provides links to contact me._

 ## Setup/Installation Requirements